 Tracker Helps Police In Robbery Case

 Personal protection is something many of us never think too much about until we are in a situation where our immediate safety is in jeopardy.
 Thankfully, police officers and other good guys are out there to help those in need should a dangerous situation should occur.
-Donald Gwin is one of those men who knows firsthand that if you do the crime you will do the time, as the accused rapist was found guilty for an assault, robbery and rape against a Memphis-area woman.
-According to news reports, Gwin attacked a woman and robbed her in her apartment and was already on probation for a previous sex crime against another woman.
-Police stated that Gwin locked the woman in her own apartment, choked her and then held a knife to her throat as he raped her.
-After the attack he forced the woman to brush her teeth in a attempt to hide any potential DNA evidence from the crime, and then took the victim’s cell phone, cash and credit cards from her purse before leaving the scene.
-Gwin pleaded guilty to a sexual battery crime that occurred in 2012 when a woman accused the black male of holding her at knife point and raping her.
+Donald Gwin is one of those men who know firsthand that if you do the crime you will do the time, as the accused rapist was found guilty for an assault, robbery, and rape against a Memphis-area woman.
+According to news reports, Gwin attacked a woman and robbed her in her apartment, and was already on probation for a previous sex crime against another woman.
+Police stated that Gwin locked the woman in her own apartment, choked her, and then held a knife to her throat as he raped her.
+After the attack, he forced the woman to brush her teeth in an attempt to hide any potential DNA evidence from the crime, and then took the victim’s cell phone, cash, and credit cards from her purse before leaving the scene.
+Gwin pleaded guilty to a sexual battery crime that occurred in 2012 when a woman accused the black male of holding her at knifepoint and raping her.

 From The Editor